Lucaz8de/SDSGC-information-tool/README.md

 # SDSGC Information Tool
-This program is a tool for searching for information about the mobile game, Seven Deadly Sins Grand Cross.
+This program is a tool for information about characters in the gacha game, Seven Deadly Sins Grand Cross.
 For example, you can ask for a list of the characters that are good, the characters you don't have, the characters you have at a certain ultimate move level, the characters that are currently acquirable.
 Personally, I made the tool to help myself easily see how good a draw is, without going back 100 times to the heroes list!
-I find access to information in game pretty much impossible, so I hope that this tool can help you too. :)
+I decided to share it in the hope it can help other people too. :)

 ## Table of Contents
 - [Features](#features)